Meet Hannah, our Swansea Partner

-Q: Why do people need a short-letting company in Swansea like Pass the Keys?
+Q: Why do people need a short-letting company like Pass the Keys in Swansea?

 HM: There are some excellent holiday lettings companies working in the Swansea area, but they have very specific focuses – holiday lets, or serviced apartments.
-There aren’t any agents taking on the whole of the short lets market, or working as totally dedicated Airbnb management specialists in Swansea at the moment.
+There aren’t any agents taking on the entire short let market, or working as totally dedicated Airbnb management specialists in Swansea at the moment.

 Feedback from my clients and business contacts so far has been overwhelmingly positive, with many already providing referrals based on the good reputation that I have already earned in the area.